Graduate and Professional Programs

 MBA students who are petitioning for MBA/JD status must not have completed more than 24 semester hours of their required graduate curriculum at the time of their enrollment in the law program.

 Candidates for the MBA/JD joint program must follow the separate application procedures of the Bauer College of Business graduate program and the Law Center.
 Upon acceptance to both schools, the applicant must petition the program coordinators for admission to the joint program.
 Each school has a designated coordinator for the MBA/JD program to provide academic advising for joint program students; the MBA/JD petition form is available from either advisor.

 Program Requirements & Curriculum Overview

-Upon completion of curriculum requirements for both degrees, 12 semester hours from the law curriculum will apply towards the MBA degree (as elective credit) and 15 semester hours of graduate business course work will apply towards the JD degree, allowing the full-time student to complete both degrees in three to four years (five or six years for part-time students).
+Upon completion of curriculum requirements for both degrees, 18 semester hours from the law curriculum will apply towards the MBA degree (as elective credit) and 15 semester hours of graduate business course work will apply towards the JD degree, allowing the full-time student to complete both degrees in three and a half to four years (five or six years for part-time students).